 These data reflect the daily lived experiences of women’s lives, and can be used to inform Minnesota’s practice and policies, thus offering the opportunity of improving the near- and long-term health outcomes for women.

 Finally, in recognition of the rich diversity of our state’s immigrant and refugee populations, the Report Card went through a multi-person team translation and review.
-It will soon be available in Spanish, Hmong and Somali (May/June 2021).
+It is also available in Spanish, Hmong and Somali.

 About the Data Sources: